 From Search to Research: Developing Critical Thinking Through Web Research Skills (PDF).
-A very useful e-book, understandably a little biased into Microsoft’s tools, particularly Bing, full of good references to critical thinking resources, accompanied with a vast selection of links to related sites.
+A very useful e-book, understandably a little biased into Microsoft’s tools, particularly Bing, full of good references to critical thinking resources, accompanied by a vast selection of links to related sites.

 From Conclusion: ‘The Internet is a river of information that seems to grow wider and flow faster every day.
 Web content, including this e-book, reflects this ongoing process of expansion and change.
 To stay current, you have to intentionally keep moving along with it.
 Online web literacy discussions are great places to find the latest tips, techniques, examples, and strategies for teaching students essential web literacy skills that help them develop as critical thinkers capable of engaging the world intelligently and creatively.’